jlederer33/Essay-Review-App/intellij/doc/iteration.md

 Rank: Low

-**reviwEssays**
+**reviewEssays**

 Criticality: Proof reads the applicant's essays

 Risk: it will be hard to implement this code wise.
-It will also mean adapting the current code to create a new reviewer dashboard

 Coverage: Not many other part of the app will have to interact with review essay.

 Rank: High

-**uploadEssays**

-Criticality: Helps the applicant to post their essay online or save it as a draft.

-Risk: either save it on central database or server leading to more complexities to infrastructure.

-Coverage: Review essay and dashboard will use it.

-Rank: High

-**useDashboard**
+**displayEssays**

+Criticality: displays the essays in separate dashboard from the colleges

-Criticality: to look up colleges and add it to the dashboard.
+Risk: Similar to useChecklist, it will be easy for this to clog the UI

-Risk: too much information at once.

-Coverage: It will be used by the dashboard.
+Coverage: Both the applicantDashboard and reviewerDashboard will use this

-Rank: High
+rank: High